-- Attendance is taken every session, and every student is required to have an activity evaluation form signed by the instructor or preceptor.
-Each student must submit a completed and signed form to the program instructor within 4 days after the activity. - If a student is tardy, the instructor or preceptor will mark unsatisfactory on the appropriate spot on the evaluation form. - Any violation of the attendance policy will significantly lower the student's professional skills grade as outlined in the department's grading policy. - A student who finds it necessary to be absent MUST notify the 9-1-1 Program Coordinator at least 12 hours before the scheduled field practical activities except in emergency situations.
-Any field activity missed without proper notification will result in: - o first no-call no-show a verbal warning - o a second no-call, no-show a written reprimand and meeting with the 9-1-1 Program Coordinator - o a third no-call, no-show a School Intervention Team (SIT) meeting and recommended academic probation - Each student must attend all field practical hours.
+- Attendance is taken every session, and every student is required to have an activity evaluation form signed by the faculty or preceptor.
+Each student must submit a completed and signed form to the program faculty within 4 days after the activity. - If a student is tardy, the faculty or preceptor will mark unsatisfactory on the appropriate spot on the evaluation form. - Any violation of the attendance policy will significantly lower the student's professional skills grade as outlined in the department's grading policy. - A student who finds it necessary to be absent MUST notify the Public Safety Telecommunication Program Coordinator at least 12 hours before the scheduled field practical activities except in emergency situations.
+Any field activity missed without proper notification will result in: - o first no-call no-show a verbal warning - o a second no-call, no-show a written reprimand and meeting with the Public Safety Telecommunication Program Coordinator - o a third no-call, no-show a School Intervention Team (SIT) meeting and recommended academic probation - Each student must attend all field practical hours.